Pinot Grigio 2010

 Sarah Davey, Drinks Trade, January 2011

 With pinot grigio tipped as this summer's next big thing, the Taylor's Promised Land version doesn't disappoint.
 The wine displays delicious notes pear and apple on the nose, with a zesty and zingy lemon palate.
 This is a Wine for the punter who isn't looking for anything complicated; a refreshing drink-now style that may have drinkers coming back for more.

 A fresh new drop or two

-The Taylors family has released two new Promised Land white wines in time for summer.
-The Promised Land moscato and Promised Land pinot Grigio represent wine styles that are growing in popularity in Australia and are perfect for warm-weather drinking.
-The lower-alcohol moscato displays aromas of mango and fruit salad with a hint of candy and rose water.
-The pinot grigio has a fresh bouquet of subtle pear and apple characteristics along with a hint of lemon zest.
+The Taylor family has released two new Promised Land white wines in time for summer.
+The Promised Land Moscato and Promised Land Pinot Grigio represent wine styles that are growing in popularity in Australia and are perfect for warm-weather drinking.
+The lower-alcohol Moscato displays aromas of mango and fruit salad with a hint of candy and rose water.
+The Pinot Grigio has a fresh bouquet of subtle pear and apple characteristics along with a hint of lemon zest.